pirachute/godot-weather-2D/README.md

-HOW TO USE ----------------------
+# HOW TO USE ----------------------

-WEATHER NODEJust put a "Weather" node in any scene and change the settings in the inspector to see your weather effect.
+WEATHER NODE: Just put a "Weather" node in any scene and change the settings in the inspector to see your weather effect.

 FOLLOW NODE (Property): Set the "Follow Node" property to the player or the camera to make sure the weather generator follows the action of your game or scene.